Recurrent Orthogonal Networks and Long-Memory Tasks: Experiments

 \subsection{Impact of Initialization}

 Based on the above analysis, we hypothesize that an LT-RNN with random orthogonal initialization (denoted LT-ORNN) should perform well on the sequence memorization problem, and an LT-RNN with identity initialization (denoted LT-IRNN) should perform well on the addition task.
 To test this, we conducted the following experiment on both the copy and addition task for different timescales.
-For each task and timescale, we trained 8 LT-ORNNs and 8 LT-RNNs with different random seeds.
-For LT-ORNNs, we initialized the transition matrix using a Gaussian distribution with mean 0 and variance $1/\sqrt{n}$ (where $n$ is the number of hidden units) and then projected it to its nearest orthogonal matrix by setting its singular values to 1.
+For each task and timescale, we trained 8 LT-ORNNs and 8 LT-IRNNs with different random seeds.
+The transformation matrices for all models were intialized using a Gaussian distribution with mean 0 and variance $1/\sqrt{n}$ (where $n$ is the number of incoming connections to each hidden unit).
+For LT-ORNNs, we then projected the transition matrix to its nearest orthogonal matrix by setting its singular values to 1.

 In all experiments, we used RMSProp to train our networks with a fixed learning rate and a decay rate of $0.9$.
 In preliminary experiments we tried different learning rates in $\{1, 10^{-1}, 10^{-2}, 10^{-3}, 10^{-4},10^{-5}\}$ and chose the largest one for which the loss did not diverge, for the LT-RNN's we used $10^{-4}$.